ayodejiige/ec-slimloader-odp/bootloader-tool/README.md

 This binary provides support for signing, downloading and running bootloaders via the secure pathway on the NXP RT6xx family of chips.
 It automates the signing process, as well as setting up the chip temporarily for running signed binaries.
 Note: It does not blow any fuses, unless using the `fuse` command, and any boot configuration changes made are erased on a power cycle.

-**Note**: the RT6xx chipset enters a FAULT condition when image verification fails.
+**Note**: the RT6xx chipset enters a FAULT condition when image verification fails in the ROM bootloader.
 You might need to periodically powercycle your board until the complete chain runs successfully.
-(TODO why?)

 ## Installation